-Here are the steps for the basic foundation to the Swing Offense.
-Every trip down the floor may not look exactly like this because your offense will be reading the defense, but with these steps you'll be able to teach your team what the basis of the offense to use when you're not running set plays.
+Here are the steps for the basic foundation of the Swing Offense.
+Every trip down the floor may not look exactly like this because your offense will be reading the defense, but with these steps, you'll be able to teach your team what the basis of the offense to use when you're not running set plays.

 The first option is for 1 to enter the ball to 5 in the low block if they have the advantage.

-If 5 is not open, 1 passes to 3 on the wing.
+If 5 is not open, 1 pass to 3 on the wing.

-As this pass occurs, 2 and 4 interchange on the opposite side of the court.
+As this pass occurs, 2 and 4 interchanges on the opposite side of the court.

 You want the interchange on the opposite side of the court to occupy the defense and make it difficult for them to help.